Martell0x1/Ecommerce-System-Kinda-/README.md

 The reason of doing that project that i'm trying to achieve a goal , which is making # of projects in this summer as a practical practice on the OO concepts.

 ## What I Have Learned
-Working with Java Swing Library for the first time is absolutoly wonderfull , so i learned some of it's main principles , how it works and I also learned the logic behind the GUI Application in general.
+Working with Java Swing Library for the first time is absolutoly wonderfull,I learned some of it's main principles,How it works and I also the logic behind the GUI Applications in general.
-Also , learning the Ability of Reading / Writing And Manibulating Json files was such a greate experience
+Also,learning the Ability of Reading / Writing And Manibulating JSON files was such a greate experience

 ## Requirements
 - git , if you run on linux (Debina/Ubuntu) , use dnf if you os is a Fedora-based kernal